moonglum/foxx_generator/README.md

 An entity can be `parameterized` (by setting its attribute `parameterized` to `true`) which means that there is not only one state of that type, but there can be an arbitrary amount – each of them is identified by a parameter.
 This is usually the case with entities that are stored in a repository.

 It also takes an object of attributes which describe the representation of the entity.
-Each attribute can have a type and can be required or optional.
+Each of the attributes needs to be a value object defined with [Joi](https://github.com/hapijs/joi).

 Example for an entity: